 -Live a healthy life / Lose weight.

 Learning to be more positive can be very hard, especially when you are a bit of a pessimist.
 Making this change in your brain takes a while, but it also requires a lot of willpower.
-I do think that the quality of life will increase a lot when being positive.
+I do think that the quality of life will increase a lot when you are more positive.
 The law of attraction!
 The trick of training yourself to be more positive is to be very conscious about your thoughts.
 Every time you think something negative you have to stop yourself and try to think something positive too.
 Or every time you are being negative about a situation you are in, you have to force yourself to see the positive side of it.
 Even if you’re in a very hard situation, I believe that everything is meant to be and that there is always something (even if it’s very small) you can be grateful for.
-Because this is something in your brain it might help you to make it more visible.
-It’ll work very motivating to see something.
+Because this is something in your brain, it might help you to make it more visible.
+It’s very motivating to have something you can actually see/touch.
 You could get yourself a bracelet, something you will always wear.
 It doesn’t need to be an expensive bracelet, even a hairband will do.
 Every time you look at the bracelet it will remind you to be and stay positive.
 To take it a step further you could put the bracelet on the other arm every time you think something negative and leave it there for 10 minutes and before putting it back you should think of something positive.
 You just have to force your brains to not first think of the bad side.
 Especially in the beginning this will be very hard, but don’t get angry or frustrated with yourself.
 This will only work against you.
 Just keep going and you will see that after a few days already you will be better at it.
 Good luck!

 Saving money is quite a practical goal, but it can be very tricky for a lot of people (I’m one of those people..).
 The first step it to budget and to know what comes in and what goes out.
 So make sure you know exactly what money goes where and what you have left in the end of the month.
 Simple example: fixed costs £900 / groceries £200 / other monthly expenses £100.
 (Tip: don’t make the budget of groceries and other expensive too tight, because then you might feel the need to take from your savings account in the end of the month.)
 So if £1200 is what you will spend every month and the money what comes is £1500, you should be left with £300.
 Simple maths.
 A lot of times it’s gone in the end of the month, even though you have no idea where you spend it on.
 This is the thing with money.
 How can you make sure you know where that money goes and to make sure you save it instead?
 You make a plan: 1- Write everything down.
 2- Go to the bank and open a savings account.
 Just do it.
 3- Make sure that every time your salary comes in, the bank automatically puts £300 in your savings account.
 This is the technical part.
-The harder part is to stop yourself from buying clothes, food and other things you actually don’t need.
+The hardest part is to stop yourself from buying clothes, food and other things you actually don’t need.
 Here is where the automatic transfer comes in handy.
 Because every time the bank puts £300 in your savings account, there will be only £1200 left and when that is finished, it’s finished.
 You have to think of the things you buy as you don’t want to be short when the month is finished.
 It might be helpful for you to write down everything you spend.
 You have to be very consistent with this though (what means writing down every cup of tea you buy for example).
 I do think that especially in the beginning (the first few months) this can really help you.
-It will give you a better overall view of where your money goes (quite interesting actually), it will make you more conscious of what things cost and of what things were very unnecessary to buy (so you will not do that again).
+It will give you a better overall view of where your money goes (quite interesting actually), it will make you more conscious of what things cost and of the unnecessary things you bought (so you will not do that again).
 Give it a try!

 I hope this will help you to reach your goals in the new year and to live the happy life you deserve.
 If you need more help with this or when you have questions, you can always contact me via CONTACT.
 Good luck and I want to wish everybody an amazing 2017 with lots of happiness!